ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Tables

 **Table 1.
 Main `ss3sim` functions and a description of their purpose.**
-Simulations can be run through the `run_ss3sim` function.
-`run_ss3sim` then calls the `change` functions.
+Simulations can be run through the `run_ss3sim` function, which then calls the `change` functions.
 Users can control what the `change` functions do through a series of plain-text case files.
 For example, the case ID `D1` corresponds to the case files `lcomp1`, `agecomp1`, and `index1`, as described in the table.
-Users can also use the `change` functions directly as part of their own simulation structure.
+Users can also skip setting up case files and specify arguments to `ss3sim_base` directly, or use the `change` functions as part of their own simulation structure (Text S1).

 ----------------------------------------------------------------
 Function name          Description